-- Cut chuck roast into 8 pieces so that you have 8 round steaks.
+- Cut chuck roast into eight 1/2-lb pieces.
 Sprinkle the steaks generously on both sides with salt and pepper.

 - Add the flour to a pie plate or shallow dish and dredge each steak in the flour to coat it on all sides with flour.
 Shake off excess flour and set on a plate.

-- Add 1 tsp each salt and pepper along with the chicken stock and diced tomatoes to the pan and stir to combine.
+- Add the chicken stock, diced tomatoes, and Worcestershire sauce to the pan and stir to combine.
 Return the steaks to the pan, nestling them down into the sauce.
 Add the rosemary sprigs and bay leaves, pushing them down into the sauce, in between the steaks.